 1. Unplug What You Don’t Need

-Does unplugging really impacts your electric bill savings?
+Does unplugging really impact your electric bill savings?
 While it’s easy to leave your electronics plugged in, many times they are silently sucking electricity and driving up your bill.
-Even though it may not seem like a lot, over time the amount of energy devices such as your computer, monitor, printer, and TV use can account for an extra $5-10 per month on your electric bill.
-The easiest way to avoid this expense is to unplug your devices when you’re using them.
+Even though it may not seem like a lot, over time the number of energy devices you are using, like your computer, monitor, printer, and TV, can account for an extra $5-10 per month on your electric bill.
+The easiest way to avoid this expense is to unplug your devices when you’re not using them.

 2. Invest in Smart Power Strips

 Another way to deal with devices silently sucking energy is to invest in smart power strips.
 Smart power strips do the work for you by cutting off power to devices that go into standby mode.
 Leaving devices plugged in to silently draw power can account for 5-10 percent of your home’s energy consumption, so investing in a smart power strip can save you money and even pay for itself within a year.

 It’s easy to just flip on the light without much thought, but each time you do, you are adding to your electricity bill.
 Instead, opt for taking advantage of the natural lighting in your room.
 Open the blinds and curtains to let in as much natural light as possible.
 Not only will the natural light save you from turning on the overhead lighting, but it can also boost your mood.

 4. Switch To A Desk Lamp